 The best part of a new year is its onset.
-Like an unworn item that hangs in our closet or the start of a job we worked so hard to obtain, we appreciate it most in its early stages.
+Like an unworn item that hangs in our closet, we appreciate it most in its early stages.
 Maybe you’ve made resolutions or maybe you haven’t.
 Maybe this is going to be the year that you finally start exercising more or take up a hobby that’s always intrigued you.

 Whatever your intentions for 2017, be they grand or modest, the stroke of midnight seems to bring about an unrivaled energy, fueled by the welcoming of a new beginning.
 Perhaps more important than the resolutions we make is the energy that drives them.